SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 - Let $x$ be the integer square root of $N + 9$ and $r$ be its remainder.
 - If $r = 0$, then $d = 3$, so the factors are $x-3$ and $x+3$.
 - Else if $r = 8$, then $d = 1$, so the factors are $x-1$ and $x+1$.
-- Else the problem is not one that has been rigged for you in advance.
+- Else the problem is not one that has been rigged for you in advance (or at least not in _this_ fasion).

 These tricks are _common._  As the authors say: